david-phx/warcraft-wp-theme/README.md

-# warcraft-wp-theme
+# World of Warcraft WordPress Theme

-My World of Warcraft WordPress theme from circa 2007
+World of Warcraft WordPress theme based on Blizzard's World of Warcrafr fansite kit from circa 2007.

 Probably not compatible with current versions of WordPress and PHP, and definitely not mobile friendly.